GabrielKazai/ModelTransformationWithLLMs/README.md

 ## Replication
 It is possible to replicate the experiment by utilizing the XMI files found in the iteration folders and then executing the pipeline with those files.
+Importantly, the file structure present will have to be followed for the pipeline to execute correctly.
+For the correct structure, refer to the demo.

 ## Built With